v1Rtu3-h05t/vh05t-Keystroke-Access-Terminal/README.md

 python v_kat.py
 Exit cleanly:

-Press ESC to stop the logger and flush the final buffer.
+🚨 Press ESC to stop the logger and flush the final buffer 🚨

 📂 Output
 Keystrokes are logged with timestamps to: